Issue Date: December 23, 2016

 (a) May charge the Program; and

-(b) Shall be reimbursed in accordance with §B of this regulation; and
+(b) Shall be reimbursed in accordance with §D of this regulation; and

 (2) The provider’s reimbursement is not limited to the provider’s customary charge.

-(2) Medicare makes a direct payment to the provider;
+(3) Medicare makes direct payment to the provider;

 (5) Initial billing is made directly to Medicare according to Medicare guidelines.

-F. The Department shall make supplemental payment on Medicare cross-over claims subject to the following provisions:
+G. The Department shall make supplemental payments on Medicare claims subject to the following provisions:

-(1) A deductible shall be paid in full;
+(1) Deductible insurance shall be paid in full; and